Sense: A Cyberpunk Ghost Story

-Sense: A Cyberpunk Ghost Story is an indie survival horror game released in 2020 for Microsoft Windows and macOS, in 2021 for Nintendo Switch, PlayStation 4 and PlayStation Vita, and in 2022 for Xbox One.
+Sense: A Cyberpunk Ghost Story is a 2020 survival horror video game developed by American indie developer Suzaku, released for various home computers and consoles.
 The game features a blend of Chinese folklore and Cyberpunk themes, while drawing gameplay inspiration from the Fatal Frame and Clock Tower franchises.
+It was followed by a sequel, SENSEs: Midnight (2023).

 Gameplay

 The world can be explored via pointing and clicking to reveal elements and solve puzzles.
 The main character has cybernetic ocular implants, which allow for zooming in on important areas for a closer look.

 Plot

 Set in 2083, Neo Hong Kong, heroine Mei-Lin Mak must explore the ruins of Chong Sing Apartments, discovering the history of its 14 lost souls, as well as her own family's past.

 Release

 The game was released for Windows via Steam August 25, 2020, but temporarily pulled the next day for bug fixes and difficulty tweaks.
+It was also released for macOS, in 2021 for Nintendo Switch, PlayStation 4 and PlayStation Vita, and in 2022 for Xbox One.